toVivekNailwal/Data-Analytics-Portfolio/README.md

-# 📊 HCLSoftware – Data Analysis Case Study (Simplified)
+# 📊 HCLSoftware – Data Analysis Case Study

 ## 🔎 Project Overview
-This case study is inspired by how companies like **HCLSoftware** use data to improve their business.
-I worked on a project where I analyzed data from web traffic, user sign-ups, and marketing campaigns.
+A case study modeling how HCLSoftware clients leverage data analytics platforms (e.g., HCL Actian Data Platform, HCL Discover) to extract insights from traffic and engagement data.
 The goal was to **understand user behavior, measure what is working, and suggest improvements.**

-Originally, the project was SEO-focused, but here it is reframed to highlight **data analysis skills**.

 ---